 Instructor: Professor Jennifer Evans

-Please feel free to contact me for more details: Jennifer_evans@carleton.ca
+For any questions, please feel free to contact me: Jennifer_evans@carleton.ca